As expected, the opinions about The Chosen One for Star Wars aren’t really as cut–and–dry as they appear at first glance.

 Building the Case for Qui–Gon

-However, I really think that the thought of Qui–Gon as Chosen One is a thought with merit, worth examining.
+I think that the idea of Qui–Gon as Chosen One has merit and is worth examining.

 As a jumping point, I want to use one of the comments left on the previous post: